 6.66.1 Description of application vulnerability

-The ISO/IEC 10646:2020 character set includes characters that can cause a reordering of the displayed source code, such that the semantics of the displayed code differs from the semantics of the actually executed code.
+The ISO/IEC 10646:2020 character set includes characters that can cause a reordering of the displayed source code, such that the semantics of the displayed code differs from the semantics of the executed code.
 Such characters set text display direction left-to-right or right-to-left but are invisible unless the editor or display program is instructed to mnemonically display them.
-If left-to-right is the current default direction and a right-to-left character (RLI) is used, subsequent text will visually expand the text preceding the RLI character.
+If left-to-right is the current default direction and a right-to-left character (RLI) is used, subsequent text can visually expand the text preceding the RLI character.

-The following example, taken from [1], shows code with the invisible characters denoted visibly by +LRI, +PDI, +RLO, where these denotations stand for the zero-space Unicode control characters:
+The following example, taken from ISO/IEC 24772-4[1], shows code with the invisible characters denoted visibly by +LRI, +PDI, +RLO, where these denotations stand for the zero-space Unicode control characters:

 <LRI> Left-to-Right Isolate